Dev Guide

 Configure the following resources in Azure:

 • An Azure resource group and storage account.
-Standard performance and local redundancy are sufficient, and all other default settings are ok.
+Standard performance and local redundancy are sufficient, and other default settings are okay.

 • Two containers in your Azure storage account; one for offline store data and one for offline orders data.
 Select the private container option for both.